Lie Algebroid Invariants for Subgeometry

 \subsection{The classical Bonnet theorem}

-As a corollary we now prove the following very well-known converse of Proposition \ref{gcsec}: \begin{theorem} Suppose $\Sigma $ is an $(n-1)$-dimensional, oriented, simply-connected, Riemannian manifold, supporting a section $\ii $ of $S^2\,T^* \Sigma$ satisfying the Gauss-Codazzi equations \eqrefs{gcsec}{gc}, with $s \in \{-1,0,1\}$.
-Then there exists an isometric immersion $f \colon \Sigma \rightarrow M$, where $M$ is respectivley ${\mathbb H}^n$, ${\mathbb R}^n $ or $S^n$, whose second fundamental form is $\ii$.
-The immersion is unique up to symmetry (see the preceding theorem). \end{theorem} \begin{proof} By the preceding theorem it suffices to construct an infinitesimal immersion $\omega \colon A \rightarrow {\mathfrak g} $ whose first fundamental form is the metric on $\Sigma$, and whose second fundamental form is $\ii $.
-Applying the Construction Principle of \S\ref{croon}, we define a vector bundle $E$ over $\Sigma $ by
+As a corollary we now prove the following very well-known converse of Proposition \ref{gcsecP}: \begin{Theorem} Suppose $\Sigma $ is an $(n-1)$-dimensional, oriented, simply-connected, Riemannian manifold, supporting a section $\ii $ of $S^2\,T^* \Sigma$ satisfying the Gauss--Codazzi equations~\eqref{gc}, with $s \in \{-1,0,1\}$.
+Then there exists an isometric immersion $f \colon \Sigma \rightarrow M$, where $M$ is respective\-ly~${\mathbb H}^n$,~${\mathbb R}^n $ or~$S^n$, whose second fundamental form is~$\ii$.
+The immersion is unique up to symmetry $($see the preceding theorem$)$. \end{Theorem} \begin{proof} By the preceding theorem it suffices to construct an infinitesimal immersion $\omega \colon A \rightarrow {\mathfrak g} $ whose first fundamental form is the metric on $\Sigma$, and whose second fundamental form is~$\ii $.
+Applying Construction Principle~\ref{constructionPrinciple}, we define a vector bundle $E$ over~$\Sigma $ by

-This bundle becomes a ${\mathfrak g}$-bundle (${\mathfrak g} $ the Lie algebra of Killing fields of the ambient space $M$) if we define an algebraic bracket on $E$ by \eqrefs{decomposing}{cpo1}.
-The connection $\nabla $ on $E$ defined by \eqrefs{decomposing}{cpo2} has curvature given by \eqrefs{gcsec}{glod}, by an identical calculation.
-The Gauss-Codazzi equations ensure that $\nabla $ is flat.
+This bundle becomes a ${\mathfrak g}$-bundle (${\mathfrak g} $ the Lie algebra of Killing fields of the ambient space $M$) if we define an algebraic bracket on $E$ by~\eqref{cpo1}.
+The connection $\nabla $ on $E$ defined by~\eqref{cpo2} has curvature given by~\eqref{glod}, by an identical calculation.
+The Gauss--Codazzi equations ensure that $\nabla $ is flat.
 The reader will also verify that the algebraic bracket on $E$ is $\nabla$-parallel.

-Realize the Lie algebroid $\mathfrak{so}[T^+ \Sigma]$ as a subbundle of $E$ using the monomorphism ${i} \colon \mathfrak{so}[T^+ \Sigma] \rightarrow E$ defined by \eqrefs{if}{mon}.
-With the help of the Gauss-Codazzi equations, one shows that the Mauer-Cartan equation \eqrefs{croon}{mce} holds.
+Realize the Lie algebroid $\mathfrak{so}[T^+ \Sigma]$ as a subbundle of $E$ using the monomorphism ${i} \colon \mathfrak{so}[T^+ \Sigma]$ $\rightarrow E$ defined by \eqref{mon}.
+With the help of the Gauss--Codazzi equations, one shows that the Maurer--Cartan equations~\eqref{mce} hold.
 The relevant calculations amount to those already used to derive the Lie algebroid bracket on $A(f)$ in the case of an immersion $f$, and to show ${i} $ was a Lie algebroid morphism onto $A(f)$ in that case.
-Applying Proposition \ref{croon}, we obtain a Lie algebroid morphism $\omega \colon \mathfrak{so}[T^+ \Sigma]\rightarrow {\mathfrak g} $.
+Applying Proposition~\ref{croonP}, we obtain a Lie algebroid morphism $\omega \colon \mathfrak{so}[T^+ \Sigma]\rightarrow {\mathfrak g} $.
 It is not hard to verify that $\omega $ satisfies the axioms of an infinitesimal immersion.